Swrve/rate-limited-logger/README.md

 should be comprehensible, easy to predict, and familiar to many users, unlike more complex adaptive rate limits.

-The RateLimitedLog library is thread-safe.
+The RateLimitedLogger library is thread-safe.

-RateLimitedLog wraps your existing SLF4J loggers, so should be easy to plug into existing Java code.
+RateLimitedLogger wraps your existing SLF4J loggers, so should be easy to plug into existing Java code.